 Part 10.
 Why did Jesus come?
 To “seek and to save the lost”.
 He came to reach the broken, the fallen, the despised, the guilty, the ashamed.
 He came to reach you and me.

 Part 6.
 Jesus is the bread of life: all you could ever need is found in him.
 The things of this world cannot satisfy.
-But whoever believes in Jesus will have everlasting life, and they will not hunger or thirst for anything.
+But whoever believes in Jesus will have everlasting life, and they will not hunger or thirst … Continue reading “Jesus: Bread of Life”

 Part 5.
 To talk about being a friend of sinners is to delve into the heart of God — that’s when we really see Christ.
-He embraces both the outcasts, the traitors, the untouchables; and those right at the centre of society.
+He embraces both the outcasts, the traitors, the untouchables; and those right at the centre … Continue reading “Jesus: Friend of Sinners”

 Part 4.
 The statistics paint a picture: wars, poverty, crime, suicide, anxiety, pornography, addiction… the world is a dark place.
 But there is no contest.
 Jesus is the light, and light always expels the darkness.